sohanseth/sohanseth.github.io.backup/_pages/about.md

   - /about.html
 ---

 I am the Senior Data Scientist at the School of Informatics, University of Edinburgh.
-I collaborate with other schools and institutes within the university on on the application of machine learning for science and social good.
-Visit [my homepage](http://homepages.inf.ed.ac.uk/sseth/) more information.
+I collaborate with other schools and institutes within the university on the application of machine learning for science and social good.
+Visit [my homepage](http://homepages.inf.ed.ac.uk/sseth/) for more information.

 I organize the monthly [Data to Discovery](https://sohanseth.github.io/d2d/) seminar series.